The Label Horizon Paradox: Rethinking Supervision Targets in Financial Forecasting: Experimental Setup

 \subsection{Scenario-Specific Configuration}

 To strictly align with the three market scenarios defined in the main text, we construct specific input tensors based on the decision time $t$.
 Let $D$ denote the feature dimension per patch.
-The input configurations are defined as follows:
+The input configurations are defined as follows (Scenario 1 is evaluated on both the A-share and the US S\&P 500 markets, whereas Scenarios 2 and 3 are considered only for the A-share market):

 \textbf{Scenario 1: Interday (Standard) Prediction.} The decision time $t$ corresponds to the market close.
-The input $\mathbf{x}_{i,t}$ aggregates the entire trading day's microstructure information, consisting of all 16 patches (covering the full 240-minute trading session).
-Consequently, the input tensor shape is $\mathbf{x}_{i,t} \in \mathbb{R}^{ 16 \times D}$.
+The input $\mathbf{x}_{i,t}$ aggregates the entire trading day's microstructure information.
+For the A-share market, this consists of 16 patches (covering the full 240-minute trading session), resulting in an input tensor shape of $\mathbf{x}_{i,t} \in \mathbb{R}^{16 \times D}$.
+For the US S\&P 500 market, this consists of 26 patches (covering the 390-minute session), resulting in $\mathbf{x}_{i,t} \in \mathbb{R}^{26 \times D}$.
 The objective is to predict the return of the next trading day ($\Delta = 1 \text{ day}$), calculated based on the last price of the continuous session to preserve temporal continuity.

-\textbf{Scenario 2: Intraday (30-minute) Prediction.} The decision time $t$ is set at the midpoint of the trading session (11:30, Morning Close).
+\textbf{Scenario 2: Intraday (30-minute) Prediction.} The decision time $t$ is set at the midpoint of the trading session (11:30, Morning Close), leveraging the market's distinct morning/afternoon session structure.
 To prevent look-ahead bias, the input utilizes only the morning session data (09:30--11:30), resulting in a sequence of 8 patches.
 The input tensor shape is $\mathbf{x}_{i,t}\in \mathbb{R}^{ 8 \times D}$.
 The objective is to predict the return over the subsequent 30-minute interval ($\Delta = 30 \text{ min}$).

 \textbf{Scenario 3: Intraday (90-minute) Prediction.} The decision time $t$ is also set at the midpoint of the trading session (11:30).
 Similar to Scenario 2, the input is derived exclusively from the morning session, maintaining an identical input tensor shape of $\mathbf{x}_{i,t} \in \mathbb{R}^{8 \times D}$.
 However, the forecasting objective here is to predict the return over the subsequent 90-minute interval ($\Delta = 90 \text{ min}$), capturing a longer intraday trend than Scenario 2.